prizduk/vxwm-on-NixOS/README.md

 # vxwm-on-NixOS
 nix-os: https://nixos.org

 WARNING!
 YOU USE THIS AT YOUR OWN RISK!
-THIS IS YOUR RESPONSIBILITY!
+THIS IS YOUR RESPONSIBILITY! <br>
 ( idk it's work on my machine :/ )
 ___________________________________________________________________________________________________________
 To install vxwm on NixOS, you will need to add this code to your configuration.nix file: